proochista/www/content/authors/admin/_index.md

 +++

 Dr Proochista Ariana is course director for the MSc in International Health and Tropical Medicine, Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine.
 Her research empirically examines the relationship between processes of development and health in resource limited and transition contexts, appreciating the multidimensionality of both.
-Proochista holds a Masters in International Health from Harvard University, a Doctorate in International Development from University of Oxford as well as a Post Graduate Diploma in Learning and Teaching in Higher Education, also from Oxford.